darlak97/Damotified/.github/ISSUE_TEMPLATE/error_report.md

 ---
-name: Feature request
+name: Error report
-about: Suggest an idea for this project
+about: Create a report to help us catch bugs more easily
-title: ''
+title: 'Error: '
-labels: feature_request
+labels: 'Blender ERROR'
 assignees: ''

 ---

-**Describe the feature you'd like to see**
+**Bug description**
-A clear and concise description of the feature you would like to see implemented And what Hytale related aspects could be improved.
+A clear and concise description of what the bug is.

-**Comparisons**
-Are there examples of the feature you're asking for?
-Point them to us so we can take a look.
+If applicable, add screenshots or videos to help explain your problem.

+**Versions used**
+Paste the error that Python displayed here:

+**How to reproduce**
+Steps to reproduce the behavior:
+1. __
+2. __
+3. __

+**Versions used**
+- Blender version: __
+- Add-on version: __